Frequently Asked Questions

 Back to top

-Q: I am a board member on an outside, non-profit (501 c) entity.
-I have the support, encouragement, and direction from my unit executive to do so.
-Does the University insure me for a liability claim made against me while serving on a non-profit board?
+Q: I am a board member on an outside entity.
+Does the University insure me for a liability claim made against me while serving on that board?

 Back to top